A common question every person has asked at one time or another is, “What is my purpose in life?” I can guarantee you that we all have purpose.

 (6) Jethro had sent word to him, “I, your father-in-law Jethro, am coming to you with your wife and her two sons.”
 (7) So Moses went out to meet his father-in-law and bowed down and kissed him.
 They greeted each other and then went into the tent.
 (8) Moses told his father-in-law about everything the LORD had done to Pharaoh and the Egyptians for Israel’s sake and about all the hardships they had met along the way and how the LORD had saved them.
 (9) Jethro was delighted to hear about all the good things the LORD had done for Israel in rescuing them from the hand of the Egyptians.

-Continuing on with verse 13
+Continuing in verse 13

 (13) The next day Moses took his seat to serve as judge for the people, and they stood around him from morning till evening.
 (14) When his father-in-law saw all that Moses was doing for the people, he said, “What is this you are doing for the people?
 Why do you alone sit as judge, while all these people stand around you from morning till evening?”
 (15) Moses answered him, “Because the people come to me to seek God’s will.
 (16) Whenever they have a dispute, it is brought to me, and I decide between the parties and inform them of God’s decrees and instructions.”
 (17) Moses’ father-in-law replied, “What you are doing is not good.
 (18) You and these people who come to you will only wear yourselves out.
 The work is too heavy for you; you cannot handle it alone.
 (19) Listen now to me and I will give you some advice, and may God be with you.
 You must be the people’s representative before God and bring their disputes to him.
 (20) Teach them his decrees and instructions, and show them the way they are to live and how they are to behave.
 (21) But select capable men from all the people—men who fear God, trustworthy men who hate dishonest gain—and appoint them as officials over thousands, hundreds, fifties and tens.
 (22) Have them serve as judges for the people at all times, but have them bring every difficult case to you; the simple cases they can decide themselves.
 That will make your load lighter, because they will share it with you.
 (23) If you do this and God so commands, you will be able to stand the strain, and all these people will go home satisfied.”
 (24) Moses listened to his father-in-law and did everything he said.

-Jethro was Moses’ father-in-law and was bringing his wife and sons to meet him where he was.
+Jethro was Moses’ father-in-law and was bringing Moses’ wife and sons to meet him where he was.
 This is a typical father-in-law visit.
 Moses greets him warmly and tells him all about what God has been doing for Israel, and Jethro rejoices with Moses.
 They even throw a big dinner.
 Jethro is encouraging Moses all the way.

-Mark 15:21 A certain man from Cyrene, Simon, the father of Alexander and Rufus, was passing by on his way in from the country, and they forced him to carry the cross.
+(21) A certain man from Cyrene, Simon, the father of Alexander and Rufus, was passing by on his way in from the country, and they forced him to carry the cross.